 The blogVault solution also offers incremental backups for huge websites.
 Nice touch.

 This plugin boasts that you can create backups with just a single click.
-It offers support for Dropbox, FTP, and even email.
-The tool also requires minimal configuration.
+It offers auto backups on a repeating schedule, backup file downloads from your WordPress dashboard, and support for Dropbox, FTP, Google Drive, Amazon S3, and even email.
+This tool also requires minimal configuration.
 It’s simple, but it gets the job done.

-The plugin uses open source technologies, such as TAR, to back up your important content.
+The plugin will back up and restore both your files and database and uses open source technologies, such as TAR, to back up your important content.
 You can rest assured that your redundancy is handled with prevailing, popular standards.
-XCloner has been downloaded more than 60,000 times and has a 4.2 star rating.
+XCloner has been downloaded more than 40,000 times and has a 4.2-star rating.

 WPBackItUp Backup and Restore plugin for WordPress has been around since 2012.

 According to its developers, the plugin will generate a compressed backup of your entire website regardless of how large your site is and deliver you a backup file that can be quickly and easily downloaded right from your WordPress dashboard.

 The plugin requires no access to FTP or cPanel and no knowledge of MySQL or phpMyAdmin.
 Some of its features include unlimited backups, backup cancellation, status email notifications, and professional support.
 The premium version allows you to perform one-click restores, set up automated backup schedules, import backups from your WordPress dashboard, site migration and cloning, and priority support.
 You can use their WPBackItUp Safe extension to store your backups offsite.

 The WPBackItUp backup plugin has over 20,000+ active installations and enjoys a 4.6-star rating from the user community.